PeriodicSeizures/3dPy/README.md

 # 3dPython

+As of the very near future, I will probably go ahead and stop uploading publicly because I plan to make this into a real epic serious game or something (in c++ of course).

 **Overview**

   3d engine baseline written in Python.
 Can draw triangles and triangles only (all other shapes are *garbage*).